PLOPdotJS/plopjs/README.md

 ####Please note that if you do not name your plopjs repo on install it will default to the name of the repo.

-##VERY IMPORTANT ALL GITHUB REPOS MUST BE NON SSH.
+###VERY IMPORTANT ALL GITHUB REPOS MUST BE NON SSH.
 IT WILL ONLY WORK HTTPS.

+plop$ install also has an alias

 ####Example of the alias